Iceland Is Not Melting

 It’s strange that actual impacts had not been reported.
 The weather was warmer but Climate Change it was not.

-The true reason for concern is explained by this article by the pavement industry.
+The true reason for concern is explained by this article from the pavement industry.
 In short in Iceland, “bituminous bleeding” in the roads created dangerous conditions for drivers.

 In any case, the “heat wave” didn’t last.
 Iceland temperatures returned to normal by July 11, 2025